How many driving lessons will I need

-You are not required to have professional driving lessons before you take the driving test in New South Wales.
-However you do need to be able to pass the test.
+Whilst you are not required to have professional driving lessons before you take the driving test in New South Wales.
+You will however need as many driving lessons as it takes for you to become a safe driver who can pass the driving test.
 Therefore it is only natural to wonder how many driving lessons will you need to be able to pass the test.
 The reality is we all learn at our own pace and we all have different strengths and weaknesses.
 This means different students will need to learn different things.
 Whilst there is not a magic number of lessons that will be required by every student the reality is each student will need enough lessons to become a good driver.

 Regardless of your experience or skill level there are a few things you can do to reduce the number of driving lessons you will need.